twarp-project-dump/Snakes-Ngage-Assets-Extraction/README.md

 If there are multiple images in the ```.spt``` file, then the next RLE chunk length word is located at the end of the previous RLE chunk end.

 ## ```.bix``` files
 These seem to be the 3d models used in the game.
-I have not tried to parse these yet, so any help would be appreciated.

 ## ```.lsc``` files
-Barely researched, seem to define the level triggers, pickups or paths.
-Seem to resemble the level trigger and pickup definition ```.txt``` files used in the prerelease.
+Seem to define the level triggers, pickups or paths.
+They resemble the level trigger and pickup definition ```.txt``` files used in the prerelease.

 ## ```.dat``` files
-Seem to be the files that contain level geometry or other info about the levels.
+Seem to be the files that contain level geometry and other info about the levels.

 ## ```.txt``` files
-These include the slight dev commentary, list of tracks that play in each set of level and the sets of levels themselves.
-There are mentions of "groovetracker" scripts, which is apparently how the game decides which music to play.
-You can look at those scripts yourself by opening the files.
+These include dev commentary, the list of tracks that play in each set of levels and said sets of levels themselves.
+There are mentions of "groovetracker" scripts, which are likely how the game decides which music to play.

-The prerelease did not have the ```.lsc``` files in it and instead had text files that described the paths and triggers and also contained short dev comments on the levels and level spawns.